PyconUK/ConferenceScheduler/docs/howtos/define_a_conference.rst

     ...     for event_type in event_types
     ... }

-And now, we can use the data we have defined to create instances of the Slot class from the conference_scheduler library.
+And now, we can use the data we have defined to create instances of `conference_scheduler.resources.Slot`.
 Again, we'll create a dictionary of those with the event type as key because we'll need each list of Slots separately later on::